OwenCochell/mctools/README.md

  The above command will generate the help menu for mcli.
 To learn more about mcli, please check out the [mcli documentation](https://mctools.readthedocs.io/en/latest/mcli.html).

+ We supply mcli as an executable built using pyinstaller under releases for windows systems that don't have python installed.
+ The exe file provided may be buggy or have some weird quirks, so it is recommended to invoke mcli via python.

  # Documentation